Spiracle (arthropods)

+In larger insects, spiracle control is more complex and critical for managing gas exchange due to their higher metabolic demands.
+Larger insects, such as locusts and some beetles, exhibit active ventilation, where spiracle control works in concert with abdominal movements.
+These abdominal contractions force air in and out of the tracheal system, and the spiracles open and close in a synchronized manner to maximize oxygen intake and carbon dioxide expulsion.
+This active process allows these insects to regulate their internal environment more precisely, especially during periods of high activity, such as flight.
+Research has shown that neural circuits in the insect's central nervous system adjust the spiracle opening in response to carbon dioxide concentration, ensuring efficient gas exchange and preventing hypoxia or hypercapnia.
+Other body parts, such as the proboscis, might also extend or contract so as to ventilate the insect during various behaviors.

 Most myriapods have paired lateral spiracles similar to those of insects.
 Scutigeromorph centipedes are an exception, having unpaired, non-closable spiracles at the posterior edges of tergites.

 Velvet worms have tiny spiracles scattered over the surface of the body and linked to unbranched tracheae.
 There can be as many as 75 spiracles on a body segment.
 They are most abundant on the dorsal surface.
 They cannot be closed, which means velvet worms easily lose water and thus are restricted to living in humid habitats.

-Although all insects have spiracles, only some spiders have them, such as orb weavers and wolf spiders.
+Although all insects have spiracles, only some arachnids have them.
+Some spiders such as orb weavers and wolf spiders have spiracles.
 Ancestrally, spiders have book lungs, not trachea.
 However, some spiders evolved a tracheal system independently of the tracheal system in insects, which includes independent evolution of the spiracles as well.
 These spiders retained their book lungs, however, so they have both.
+Harvestmen, camel spiders, ricinuleids, mites, and pseudoscorpions all breathe through a tracheal system and lack book lungs.